Key dates and locations

 If you're disabled or become ill at the time of your assessments, then special assessment access arrangements may be made for you.

-We have an archive of past assessment papers from your course that you can look at to give you an idea of what to expect from your assessment.
+We have an archive of past examination papers from your course that you can look at to give you an idea of what to expect from your examination.
 These can be useful revision aids.

 You can use the appeals procedure if you want to challenge your degree classification or any other mark which has been finalised.

 Our classification calculator is a downloadable Excel spreadsheet which you can use to estimate your final degree classification.

 Mitigating circumstances are normally exceptional, short term, unforeseen and unpreventable events that may have a significantly disruptive effect on your ability to take assessments.